CSC207-UofT/plannr/phase2/design_document.md

 ***

 ## Specification
 Plannr is an organizational platform in the form of an Android app that helps university students coordinate their everyday routine, including schoolwork and expenses.
 Users are first taken to the login page and prompted to log in by entering their email and password.
 If they do not have an account yet, they can click the sign-up button.
 They sign up by entering their full name, email, and password.
 After signing up or logging in, users are taken to the main view, which is a to-do list that allows users to see all school events that they created.
 The events within the to-do list can be sorted either by time or priority.
 Users can also create events by means of a calendar that offers a monthly view and an “add event” feature.
 A user can also view school-specific events in the form of a list underneath the calendar.
 Our platform currently focuses on two main categories:

-* **Schoolwork:** As a user, I can add (use case) four school-related events (entity), including assessments, due dates, class times, and study sessions.
-Once I inputted the school event, I can view it in the list of school events underneath the calendar.
-To see my event details, I can go to the to-do list and click the school event to see more features, such as course or location, depending on the type of event.
+* **Schoolwork:** As a user, I can add (use case) four school-related events (entity), including assessments, due dates,
+* class times, and study sessions.
+Once I inputted the school event, I can view it in the list of school events
+* underneath the calendar.
+To see my event details, I can go to the to-do list and click the school event to see more
+* features, such as course or location, depending on the type of event.
-* **Expenses:**  As a user, I can view my all-time expenses (entity) in the form of a list showing the name of the expense and the amount of money spent.
-By going to the add expenses page and inputting the name of the expense and the number of dollars, I can add (use case) an expense to the expense list.
-I can delete an expense from the expenses list page.
-I can also input my income, and the total displayed at the bottom is a difference between my income and total expenses.
-The text will be green if the total is less than my income, red if it is greater than my income and black if it is the same amount.
+* **Expenses:**  As a user, I can view my all-time expenses (entity) in the form of a list showing the name of the
+* expense and the amount of money spent.
+By going to the add expenses page and inputting the name of the expense and
+* the number of dollars, I can add (use case) an expense to the expense list.
+I can delete an expense from the expenses
+* list page.
+I can also input my income, and the total displayed at the bottom is a difference between my income and
+* total expenses.
+The text will be green if the total is less than my income, red if it is greater than my income and
+* black if it is the same amount.

 Upon app launch, users see the today view and can click between different views such as schoolwork, expenses, and settings using a side menu that pops out when clicked.
 The settings page allows users to change their name and password at any time.

-Upon app launch, users see the today view and can click between different views such as schoolwork, expenses, and settings using a side menu that pops out when clicked.
-The settings page allows users to change their name and password at any time

 ### Changes from Phase 0 Specification
 Plannr, previously titled Uni Life Tracker, started out as a command-line interface with the goal of the Android app, allowing users to track their events and deadlines to fit their personal needs.
-It was meant to focus on three categories: **Schoolwork, Life and Expenses**.
+It was meant to focus on three
+categories: **Schoolwork, Life and Expenses**.
 While in phase 2, Plannr only focuses on school, work and expenses.
 In addition, the to-do list does not have a checkbox feature, so users cannot check off tasks, but they can still view and sort them.
 Other additions include a sign-up, login and income feature, settings page, and a dark mode option.

 ## CRC Cards
 Please see the linked for the updated [CRC Cards](https://docs.google.com/document/d/1wAnKPMUv0o_FJ9qT4U98Bf2eMEP8u2Y1_nC9lcLH76U/edit).